jorge-leon/femto/flisp/style.md

 # Coding Style

+fLisp is coded in C and Lisp.

+## C Code

+### C Style
-Femto is coded in C and Lisp.
-For C code use the Kernighan and Ritchie (K&R) style, using 4 spaces for indentation.
+For C code use the Kernighan and
+Ritchie (K&R) style, using 4 spaces for indentation.

 This style can be set up in GNU Emacs using the following elisp code